kimaniMbatiaMoringa/Heroes-of-WWII/Readme.md

 Deliverables:

-1. A series of Articles that explain a history of the war.
+1. Two Articles with instructions for an expert on how to explain the history of the war.

 2. An article creation Tool for users to add their own articles